Teaching in Alternative Spaces Overview

 If you don’t have access to dedicated alternative learning spaces, you can try to recreate that environment in your classroom.
 Even with no resources, you can adopt practices such as arranging desks in groups rather than rows to facilitate discussions.

-- University of Florida: Learning Spaces at UF
+- Information Technology (University of Florida): Learning Spaces at UF

 - Brown, Malcolm & Long, Phillip D. (EDUCAUSE): Chapter 9: Trends in Learning Space Design